sebelga/google-datastore-blog-app/README.md

 ## Live demo

-You can see a live demo of this application at the foolowing url:   [https://blog-nodejs.appspot.com/blog](https://blog-nodejs.appspot.com/blog).
+You can see a live demo of this application at the foolowing url:   [https://blog-nodejs.appspot.com](https://blog-nodejs.appspot.com).
-Play with it as much as you want but don't feel sad if your post disapears the next day as a cron job does some clean up every 24h :smile:.
+Play with it as much as you want but don't feel sad if your post disappears the next day as a cron job does a clean up every 24h :smile:.

 ## Getting started